MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

    with
    `DISPLAY=:0 node clientonly --address 192.168.1.5 --port 8080` (Specify the ip address and port number of the server)
 4. Reboot

-The steps above will also convert a standalone MagicMirror² install into client mode and disregard the config file and any local modules.